Efficient real-time monitoring of an emerging influenza epidemic: how feasible?: A model for pandemic reconstruction

-Here, $R_{0}(\psi)$ is the basic reproduction number, the expected number of secondary infections caused by a single primary infection in a fully susceptible population, parameterised in terms of the epidemic growth rate $\psi$.
-The pattern of transmission between age groups is determined by scaled time-varying mixing matrices $\vec{M}_{t_k}$, with $M_{t_k}^{(a, b)}$ giving relative rates of effective contacts between individuals of each pair of age groups $(a, b)$ at time $t_k$.
-Quantity $1 - M_{t_k}^{(a, b)}R_{0}(\psi) / d_I$ is the probability of an individual in strata $a$ not being infected by an infectious individual in strata $b$ in the interval $\nextinterval{k}$.
-When raised to the power of ${I_1}_{t_k, b} + {I_2}_{t_k, b}$, this results in the probability of not being infected by any individual in strata $b$.
-Taking the product over all strata gives the probabilty of not being infected at all.
-This is an adaptation of the Reed-Frost epidemic model \citep[e.g.][]{Bal83}.
-The initial conditions of the system are determined by: parameter $I_0$, the total number of infectious individuals across all age groups at time $t_0$; an assumed equilibrium distribution of infections over the age groups; and an assumption of initial exponential growth that determines the relationship between the numbers in the four disease states.
-For ease of implementation, a reparameterisation is made from $I_0$ to a parameter denoted $\nu$, the details of which can be found in the Supplementary Information to \cite{BirKGCPHCZWPD11}.
-Fixing $d_L$ at two days, denote by $\vxi = (\psi, \nu, d_I, \boldsymbol{m})$ the vector of transmission dynamics parameters, where $\boldsymbol{m}$ parameterise the mixing matrices $\vec{M}_{t_k}$.
+is the time- and age-varying force of infection, the rate at which susceptible individuals become infected.
+In (\ref{eqn:foi}) $R_{0}(\psi)$ is the basic reproduction number, the expected number of secondary infections caused by a single primary infection in a fully susceptible population, parameterised in terms of the epidemic growth rate $\psi$; $\vec{M}_{t_k}(\vec{m})$ represent time-varying mixing matrices, parameterised by $\vec{m}$, with $M_{t_k}^{(a, b)}(\vec{m})$ giving the relative rates of effective contacts between individuals of each pair of age groups $(a, b)$ at time $t_k$; and $d_L$ and $d_I$ are the mean latent and infectious periods, respectively.
+The initial conditions of the system are determined by a further parameter $\nu$.
+Fixing $d_L = 2$ days, the vector of transmission dynamics parameters is $\vxi = (\psi, \nu, d_I, \boldsymbol{m})$.

-The transmission process described by (\ref{eqn:determ.dynam}) is unobserved.
-However, there are a number of surveillance sources informing aspects of this process, linked to the transmission system through a number of observational models.
-See Figure A1 in the Web Appendix for a model schematic.
+There is no direct information to estimate $\vxi$ as the transmission process is unobserved. \cite{BirKGCPHCZWPD11} describe how $\vxi$ can be inferred from the combination of different sources linked to the latent transmission through a number of observational models (see Figure \ref{fig:link_schema}).